 - Damages: The at fault driver should cover the other driver’s damages through their own insurance company.

 It’s important to hire experienced legal counsel after a car crash in Georgia.
-Atlanta car accident lawyers at Ashenden & Associates can help you gather evidence, obtain a police report from the accident scene, obtain witness statements, and navigate the complexities of auto insurance claims.
+Sandy Springs car accident lawyers at Ashenden & Associates can help you gather evidence, obtain a police report from the accident scene, obtain witness statements, and navigate the complexities of auto insurance claims.
 Most importantly, we will protect your legal rights while you seek compensation from the other driver.

 Insurance Requirements for Georgia Drivers